 Taking good care of your piercings is key to preventing infection.
 You should:

 With good care, most infections clear up within a few days.
 If your infected ear piercing isn’t improving, you should see a healthcare provider.

 You should call a healthcare provider if you experience:

 You may want to ask your healthcare provider:

 A note from Cleveland Clinic

 Getting your ears pierced is most often a safe, simple procedure.
-Be sure to go to an experienced piercer who practices proper hygiene procedures.
-Keep your new piercings clean, and don’t remove the earrings until the piercing has healed completely.
-Be patient — by preventing an infection now, you can enjoy your healthy piercing for years to come.
+Be sure to go to an experienced piercer who practices proper hygiene.
+Keep your new piercings clean, and don’t remove your earrings until your piercings have healed completely.
+Be patient — by preventing an infection now, you can enjoy your healthy piercings for years to come.